crcx/retroforth/doc/RETRO-Book.md

 In brief: don't use underscores in word names.

-There is a good reason for this, and it has to do with how RETRO processes strings.
+There is a good reason for this, and it has to do with how Retro processes strings.
 By default, underscores in strings are replaced by spaces.
 This is problematic when dealing with words like `var`, `const`, and `d:create` which take word names as strings.